 The University of Macau (CTLE) has purchased a limited license to pilot test the use of Poll Everywhere (PollEV) https://www.polleverywhere.com/ for classroom use.
 Poll Everywhere is a web-based tool that allows one to collect feedback and responses from students or an audience.
-UM faculty, staff and supervised graduate students can conduct polls, surveys, and quizzes with up to 800 concurrent unregistered anonymous participants.
+UM academic staff can conduct polls, surveys, and quizzes with up to 800 concurrent unregistered anonymous participants.

 Engage Students and Increase Learning with In-class Polls on Mobile Phones